-We are obliged to make a supposition by no means flattering to the individual presented to the reader: let us suppose, therefore, that some miserable drunken makes his advent on the stage of action, and demands credit.
-Are there circumstances under which he can get it?
+We are now obliged to make a supposition not flattering to the individual presented to the reader : let us suppose, therefore, that a miserable drunken scoundrel makes his advent on the stage of action, and demands credit.
+Are there circumstances under which he can get it ?
 Most certainly.
-Though he possesses neither religion nor business capacity, yet if he own a farm worth \$2,000, which he is willing to mortgage as security for \$1,500 that he desires to borrow, he will be considered as eminently deserving of credit.
-He is neither industrious punctual, capable, nor virtuous; but he owns a farm clear of debt, worth \$2,000, and verily he shall raise the \$1,500!
+Though he possesses neither religion nor business capacity, yet, if he own a farm worth \$2000, which he is willing to mortgage as security for \$1500 that he desires to borrow, he will be considered as eminently deserving of credit.
+He is neither industrious, punctual, capable, nor virtuous ; but he owns a arm clear of debt, worth \$2000, and verily he shall raise the \$1500 !

-Personal credit is one thing-real credit is another and a very different thing.
-In one case, it is the man who receives credit; in the other, it is the property, the thing.
+Personal credit is one thing-real credit is another, and a very different thing.
+In one case, it is the man who receives credit ; in the other, it is the property, the thing.
 Personal credit is in the nature of partnership, real credit is in the nature of a sale with a reserved right of repurchase under certain conditions.
-By personal credit, two or more men are brought into voluntary mutual relations: by real credit, a certain amount of fixed property is transformed into circulating medium; a certain amount of engaged capital is transformed into disengaged capital.
+By personal credit, two or more men are brought into voluntary mutual relations : by real credit, a certain amount of fixed property is transformed into circulating medium, a certain amount of engaged capital is transformed into disengaged capital.